rbms-bsc/DCRMR/_pages/General-Rules/Language-and-script-of-the-description.md

 >Transcription: <CITE><CITE>Hendecasyllabōn</CITE>
 >Note on manifestation: <CITE>In the title, the ō in Hendecasyllabōn is printed in Greek script</CITE>

-<a name="0.4.2.2">0.4.2.2</a> *Optionally*, if it is feasible to transcribe from the manifestation using a nonroman script, also provide parallel elements with the romanized text using the [*ALA-LC Romanization Tables*](https://www.loc.gov/catdir/cpso/roman.html).
+<a name="0.4.2.2">0.4.2.2</a> *Optionally*, if it is feasible to transcribe from the manifestation using a nonroman script, also provide parallel elements with the romanized text using the [ALA-LC Romanization Tables](https://www.loc.gov/catdir/cpso/roman.html){:target="_blank"}.
 Do not enclose the romanized text within square brackets, but make a note indicating that the romanization does not appear in the preferred source of information.

 >Example:
 >Note on manifestation: <CITE>Romanization supplied by cataloger</CITE>